‘Motherhood is a sisterhood’: TODAY hosts on how they support each other behind the scenes

 "Half of it is just being like, 'Yeah.
 I’m terrible at that, too.'
 Or, 'Yeah.
 I got mad at my kids about that, too,'" Savannah said.

-TODAY.com joined the moms of TODAY for an early Mother's Day celebration that led to some real talk about the joys and challenges of motherhood.
-Tune in Friday morning to TODAY to see everything they talked about — and the sweet surprise they each got from their children.
+TODAY.com joined the moms of TODAY for an exclusive look at their early Mother’s Day celebration that led to some real talk about the joys and challenges of motherhood.
+Now we’re sharing some of the moments that didn’t make it on-air.

 "None of us know what to do," added Dylan, who is raising Calvin, 7, Oliver, 4, and Rusty, 2, with her husband, Brian Fichera.